RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 #### Generate all images about parallel times and efficiency ####

-To generate the image of parallel times and efficiency, run:
+To generate the images of parallel times and efficiency, run:

 ```
 cd scripts/sections